cryostatio/cryostat-legacy/README.md

 attempt to select an appropriate authz manager to match the deployment platform.
-In all scenarios, the presence of an auth manager (other than NoopAuthManager) causes ContainerJFR to expect credentials on command channel WebSocket handshake via a `?token=TOKEN` query parameter, as well as with an `Authorization: Bearer TOKEN` header on recording download and report requests.
+In all scenarios, the presence of an auth manager (other than NoopAuthManager) causes ContainerJFR to expect credentials on command channel WebSocket connection via a
+`Sec-WebSocket-Protocol: base64url.bearer.authorization.containerjfr.FOO`
+header , as well as with an `Authorization: Bearer TOKEN` header on recording download and report requests.

 The token is never stored in any form, only kept in-memory long enough to process the external token validation.